netsho/password-vault/README.md

 ## Overview

-Password Vault is a secure desktop password manager developed in C# allowing users to store and manage their passwords in an encrypted format.
-It uses PostgreSQL as the database for secure storage using SSL connection and Hashicorp Vault for encryption key management.
+Password Vault is a secure desktop password manager developed in C# that allows users to store and manage their passwords in an encrypted format.
+It uses PostgreSQL as the database for secure storage using an SSL connection and Hashicorp Vault for encryption key management.

 ### Purpose

-This project was developed to explore C#, cryptographic libraries and HashiCorp Vault.
+This project was developed to explore C#, cryptographic libraries, and the HashiCorp Vault.
 The goal was to create a secure password manager that demonstrates the use of strong encryption techniques and integrates with PostgreSQL for secure password storage using an SSL connection.
-Additionnaly, the implementation of HashiCorp Vault provides a robust key management system, enhancing the overall security of the application.
+Additionally, the implementation of HashiCorp Vault provides a robust key management system, enhancing the overall security of the application.

 This project is intended to serve as both a learning resource and a practical password management solution for personal use.

 ## Features

-- Strong password encryption :
+- Strong password encryption:
-    - Argon2id for hashing the account's password and key encryption derivation for each app password.
+    - Argon2id for hashing the account's password and key encryption derivation for each app password
-    - AES256 for app password encryption.
+    - AES256 for app password encryption
-- PostgreSQL with SSL connection for encrypted password storage.
+- PostgreSQL with an SSL connection for encrypted password storage
-- Password generation functionality.
+- Password generation functionality
-- Multi-factor authentication (MFA) : Username/password and SSL certificates.
+- Multi-factor authentication (MFA): username/password and SSL certificates
-- Hashicorp Vault for encryption key management.
+- Hashicorp Vault for encryption key management

 ## Technologies

-Ensure you have the following components installed before running the application :
+Ensure you have the following components installed before running the application:

 * [.NET](https://dotnet.microsoft.com/en-us/download/dotnet/7.0): Version 7.0
 * [PostgreSQL](https://example.com): Version 2.34